 Also, students normally don’t have to pay tuition fees at German universities, and if so, the fees are very low.
-Its master programme fee is not as high as in other countries like say in the UK.
+Its master programme fee is not as high as in other countries like say in the UK or USA.

-Also, some of its top universities like WHU Beisham, EBS school of Management, Mannheim Business Schools are ranked among top 100 B-schools in the world as per FT MiM rankings which makes Germany attractive place to study.
+Also, some of its top universities like WHU Beisheim, EBS school of Management, Mannheim Business Schools are ranked among top 100 B-schools in the world as per FT MiM rankings which makes Germany an attractive place to study.
 You can check out current rankings here.

 The cost of living in Germany is reasonable.
 The cost of food, rent, clothing, and cultural activities are equivalent to the EU average.
 There are also a number of concessions available to students.
 You can receive reduced prices at theaters, museums, opera houses, cinemas, swimming pools, and other institutions.
 All you have to do is present your student ID.

 Monthly housing costs vary between €650 and €700.
 Options vary from single rooms to apartments.
 Average monthly food expenses are around €150.
 If you conclude, Germany is not a costly place to live and have your studies done.
 It is way cheaper than other countries and Germany focuses greatly on international students.

 Student Visa for Germany

 To study in Germany for more than 3 months you need to apply for a student visa at least 3 months before you move to the country.
 Once in the country, you will need to apply for a residence permit within two weeks of arrival and register with the local registration office.

 If you want to stay in Germany to seek work after your degree, then international students with a residence permit can extend it to stay in Germany and seek work for up to 18 months after graduating, as long as the job is related to their field of study.
 Graduates from EU/EEA countries can stay on to seek work without any restrictions or permits.

 After 2 years of employment in Germany, it is possible to apply for permanent residency status.